We had a whackout whack dot call from Oregon last week.

 I know it's a beautiful thing.

-At any rate, uh you got the song, hang on with the song.
+At any rate, you got the song.

 Kim Gandhi added that ABC, which is owned by Walt Disney, doesn't look like a very woman-friendly or family-friendly workplace.

-The network has now managed to eliminate two of the country's most visible women role models and high achievers from the TV lineup, said the letter from Kim Gandhi, president of the Nags.
+The network has now managed to eliminate two of the country's most visible women role models and high achievers from the TV lineup, said the letter from Kim Gandhi, president of the NAGS.

-Nobody was watching uh commander in chief.
+Nobody was watching Commander-in-Chief.

 Here's the last line.

-But that still leaves now's Gandhi unsatisfied.
+But that still leaves Nows Gandhi unsatisfied.

-If she can't have it all, meaning Vargas, if she can't have it all, she said, who among us could.
+If she can't have it all, meaning Vargas, if she can't have it all, she said, who among us could?

-She is having it all.
+She is having it all by definition.

-You'll love this, Dawn.
+love this, Don.

-Comes home and drinks, be glad it happened that way.
+Be glad it happened that way.

 No price too great to pay.

-Sandy Posey, folks, our first feminist update theme, that song originally recorded in 1967.
+Sandy Posey, folks, our first feminist update theme.

-Um could if you could you could just, you know, uh run around and and then try to spend some time with uh with young women and until they want kids and then you know move on to another one.
+You could just run around and try to spend some time with young women until they want kids and then move on to another one and have cheap, meaningless relationships.

 And I chose that.

-That was actually option number two.
+It was actually option number two.

 I choose option two.